 Rosalind previously worked for the United Nations and as a British Government consultant in the Middle East.
 She graduated with a first-class degree from Cambridge University in 2007.

-Rosalind both prosecutes and defends in a range of criminal matters at all levels.
-She has appeared in the Court of Appeal, Crown Court and magistrates’ courts both alone and led.
+Rosalind prosecutes and defends in a range of criminal matters at all levels, both alone and led.

 Rosalind has successfully defended in cases of blackmail, arson with intent to endanger life, grievous bodily harm, robbery, people smuggling, drug supply and violent and sexual offences.
-She has appeared in the Court of Appeal as a sole junior in appeals against conviction and sentence, and been praised by the Court for the quality of her advocacy.
-She has also successfully resisted a range of ancillary orders, including those for anti-social behaviour and premises closure.
+She has appeared in the Court of Appeal as a sole junior in appeals against conviction and sentence, and been praised by that Court for the quality of her advocacy.
 Rosalind has a particular interest in matters concerning the offence of participating in activities of organised crime group.

-Rosalind has been instructed in civil litigation matters by a range of government agencies, including the Serious Fraud Office (defending the multi-million pound Tchenguiz litigation) the DVLA, HMRC and the Home Office.
-She is currently acting in the ongoing class litigation relating to breaches of the ECHR by the British army in Colonial Kenya.
+Rosalind has been instructed in civil litigation matters by a range of government agencies, including the Serious Fraud Office, the DVLA, HMRC and the Home Office.

 Rosalind authors the textbook Criminal Litigation, Evidence and Sentencing, which accompanies the Bar Professional Training Course (BPTC), and is an official course text at a number of BPTC providers.